› Business Loans › Lender Reviews › Truist Business Loans Review

 Truist is one of the largest banks in America, having emerged due to the merger between SunTrust and BB&T Bank in 2019.
 It’s a brick-and-mortar bank that offers consumer and commercial banking services, including small business loans.

-However, its focus on small business lending – and the limited borrowing amounts available – differ from other traditional banks that primarily focus on multi-million-dollar deals for large enterprises.
+However, its focus on small business lending – and the limited borrowing amounts available – differs from other traditional banks that primarily focus on multi-million-dollar deals for large enterprises.
 The lender is a good fit for small business owners who want traditional, in-person banking and lending experience.

 The bank offers various term loans and lines of credit.
 All Truist business loans carry origination fees.